 There’s nothing new under the sun, I suppose, and it seems fitting that I should also appropriate and amend the title for my own vastly different topic.
 All of this is a rather roundabout way of getting to the point of this entry – who we are and what we do here at Zen and the Art of Climbing.
 First and foremost, we’re a climbing blog.
 But we also touch on other adventures such as hiking and exploration.
 Either way, the crux of the matter is that Zen is a collection of tales and resources for the moderate climber and everyday adventurer.
 Like Pirsig, we’ll attempt to tease some deeper meaning out of these sports and explore what they mean and how we perceive them.

-Most climbing magazines focus on the cutting edge of our sport – the best athletes, the hardest sends, the toughest grades.
-In speaking with many climbers around the globe, it has become obvious to me that the majority of the community care very little about such stories.
+Most climbing magazines tend to focus on the cutting edge of our sport – the best athletes, the hardest sends, the toughest grades.
+In speaking with many climbers around the globe, it has become obvious to me that the many climbers care surprisingly little about such stories.
 They are inspiring and awesome to some, but they simply don’t reflect the undertakings that characterise the bulk of climbing activity.
 If I may be allowed to wander into the spurious world of anecdotal evidence, I have a good friend who has claimed many first ascents on remote crags who, until recently, had never heard of Ueli Steck…

 Celebrity climbers aren’t what we’re about.
 Here, you won’t find any profiles on sponsored athletes, updates on the hardest sends or any assertions that climbing is now spelled “Sharma”.
-Instead, you’ll find profiles and stories from real climbers… you know, the people that make up the bulk of our community.
+Instead, you’ll find profiles and stories from real climbers… folks like you and me.
 You’ll also find helpful information on techniques, locations and gear, all aimed at empowering the everyday adventurer.

 Zen and the Art of Climbing is a celebration of weekend warrior culture.
 It is an affirmation that moderate is not synonymous with mediocre.
 It is an inquiry into adventure, both near and afar.
 Most of all, it is an examination of a serious sport which should by no means be taken too seriously.